 A unique content platform where founders, investors and innovators share their startup stories, tips and tricks and guidance.

-Twice annual Conferences focused on exploring up-and-coming trends in innovation and the people and stories behind disruptive innovation.
+Twice annual conferences focused on exploring up-and-coming trends in innovation with the people and stories behind disruptive innovation.

 The run-up to every Women 2.0 Conference is defined by a competition for early-stage technology startups.
 We receive 200+ submissions from 20+ countries.
 Winners pitch on-stage to iconic investors to gain exposure and feedback.

 Women 2.0’s signature networking event to promote the creation of new networks among everyone in tech (men and women).
 Held monthly in 20 cities around the world.

-A twice monthly Google Hangout for founders to pitch 2-3 investors.
-Founders get feedback to master their pitches and make a valuable connection with an investor.
+A twice-monthly Google Hangout for founders to pitch 2-3 investors.
+Founders get feedback to master their pitches and make a valuable connections with investors.

 Shaherose Charania, CEO & Founder

 Shaherose is the CEO and Co-Founder of Women 2.0.
 She began her career working at various startups in Silicon Valley as the lead for Product Management, Design and Marketing at: Ribbit (British Telecom), Talenthouse and JAJAH (sold to Telefonica/O2).
 She is an active advisor to early stage technology startups through her idea lab, Founder Labs which she founded in 2010 and sits on the Board of Directors for Good World Solutions and Hacker Dojo.
 Her life purpose lies in driving positive change through innovation.
 Shaherose holds a B.A. in Business Admin from The University of Western Ontario’s Richard Ivey School of Business.
 Follow her on Twitter at @shaherose.